 By law, the Commission is required to prepare a budget each year based on estimates of revenues and expected expenditures.
-The Commission adopted an annual budget for the year ended June 30, 2020, which was prepared on the modified accrual basis of accounting consistent with accounting principles generally accepted in the United States of America.
-Budgetary control for the County is exercised at the department level and all appropriations lapse at year-end.
+The Commission adopted an annual budget for the year ended June 30, 2023, which was prepared on the modified accrual basis of accounting consistent with GAAP.
+Budgetary control for the First 5 is exercised at the department level and all appropriations lapse at year-end.

-FIRST 5 TUOLUMNE COUNTY SPECIAL REVENUE FUND Notes to the Financial Statements For the Year Ended June 30, 2020
+FIRST 5 TUOLUMNE COUNTY SPECIAL REVENUE FUND Notes to the Financial Statements (Continued)

+For the Year Ended June 30, 2023